Join the tens of thousands who choose Curaleaf Clinic — Register today!

 Many people believe that the strength of cannabis is based on its THC content, but that’s only part of the picture.
 When determining the most suitable medication for any eligible patient, we focus on a combination of factors such as THC and CBD levels, terpenes and their concentrations, and the type of product.

 The genetic makeup of the plant – whether it’s indica, sativa, or a hybrid – can influence the level of various compounds.
-However, it’s also important to consider how the plant was grown and processed, as this can significantly affect the final product’s makeup.
+However, it’s also important to consider how the plant was grown and processed as this can significantly affect the final product’s makeup.
 At Curaleaf Clinic, we go beyond the basic classifications of indica and sativa and focus on the individual components of each medication to create the most effective, individualised treatment plans.

-Latest research on Indica and Sativa
+Latest Research on Indica and Sativa

 Recent research suggests that the traditional labels of sativa, indica, and hybrid are becoming outdated, especially in medical use.
 Cannabis is a complex plant with thousands of active compounds, including cannabinoids and various terpenes, and it’s the interaction of these compounds that shapes the effects – not just the strain type.